appsmithorg/appsmith-docs/website/docs/reference/widgets/tabs.md

 ### Events

-When the event is triggered, these event handlers can run queries, JS code, or other [actions](/reference/appsmith-framework/widget-actions).

 #### onTabSelected

 <dd>

-Specifies the action to be performed when the user selects a tab.
+Specifies the action (Framework functions, queries, or JS functions) to be performed when the user selects a tab.

 </dd>